 There are brands for every budget from drugstore to salon in this guide, so you should be able to find cruelty-free alternatives no matter your needs and hair type.
 We chose the brands based on popularity as well as availability.
 These are brands that easy to find in stories, and many of them are available globally.
 We also included a selection of brands that are 100% vegan, and some that pass our sustainability criteria.

+Looking for product recommendations?
 At the end of the list, I've also included a TOP TEN with 10 of the absolute best and most popular cruelty-free hair styling products.

 2. Best Cruelty-Free Hair Products